-As the semester draws to a close, 26 Waynesburg University students will travel to different states and countries to serve others before heading home for the summer.
+During Christmas break, 36 Waynesburg University students will travel to different countries to serve others.
 University faculty and staff will lead three mission service trips covering a variety of academic and professional interests.

 The projects include partnerships with the Mission Academy Ministries in Nassau, Bahamas, a nutritional center in Patzun, Guatemala, and Trans World Radio (TWR) on the island of Bonaire.

 Nine students from Waynesburg University’s Education Department will travel to Nassau, Bahamas, during their Christmas break for a mission service trip.
 From Sunday, Jan.
 4, to Saturday, Jan.
 10, the students will work in conjunction with Mission Academy Ministries to assist in public school classes and build relationships with teachers and students.

 They will also spend time with the children during recess and lunch and can observe in the classrooms.
 Dr. Julia Bausman and Deana Mack, assistant professors of education at Waynesburg University, will lead the team of students.

 Twenty Waynesburg University students will spend Friday, Jan.
 2, to Saturday, Jan.
 10, serving at a nutritional center in Patzun, Guatemala.
 Pat Bristor, associate dean of students at the University, and Laurie Steere, resident director at the University, will lead the team.

 While at the center, students will spend time with the residents, as well as assist with building a cinder block wall around the perimeter of the backyard at the facility.